 The panel comprises experts involved at the consensus step.
-One panel will cover the whole call.
+Several panels will cover the different activity/topics of this call.

-The tasks of the panel will also include recommending a priority order for proposals with the same consensus score.
+The tasks of the panel will also include:

+- reviewing cases where a minority view was recorded in the consensus report - recommending a priority order for proposals with the same consensus score - making recommendations on possible clustering or combination of proposals

 The panel is chaired by the Commission.
 The Commission will ensure fair and equal treatment of the proposals in the panel discussions.
 A panel rapporteur will be appointed to draft the panel's advice.
+The chairperson may also act as rapporteur.